Today’s consumer has high expectations. Unfortunately, many hotels seem to be a step behind— and their guest satisfaction scores match.

 Another way to enhance their check-in process is by adopting keyless entry.
 Some of the largest hotel companies in the world have begun implementing keyless smartphone technology, allowing their guests to bypass the front desk altogether.

-Joshua Sloser, Vice President of digital product innovation at Hilton Worldwide, believes “digital key is revolutionary” and that “it improves [the guests] stay, and it improves their arrival”.
+Joshua Sloser, SVP of Digital at Hilton Worldwide, says he believes Digital Key is “revolutionary” and that it improves both the guest’s arrival and overall stay.
 Since the inception of Hilton’s Digital Key, the majority of loyalty members who use the digital check-in and Digital Key are more likely to rate their “efficiency of arrival” almost 10% higher than those who did not.

 Hilton has also begun combining their keyless entry system with other services, such as allowing guests to select their exact room through interactive digital floor maps.
 Guests are definitely appreciating these new technological offers, as this feature alone is used more than 1 million times per month.

-Hoteliers now have the ability to make every visit better than the last.
+Hoteliers now have the ability to make each visit better than the last.
 By documenting guest information, hotels can create in-depth guest profiles and tailor the service to match specific guest preferences.

 In turn, guests will feel valued and appreciated, increasing both guest loyalty and guest satisfaction scores.

-While some hotels may have previously been wary of tracking guest information in fear of breaching guest privacy, guests actually encourage and are comfortable with hotels obtaining their personal information.
+While hotels may have previously been wary of tracking guest information in fear of breaching guest privacy, guests actually encourage and are comfortable with hotels obtaining their personal information, as long as clear consent is given.

 Service Requests & Staff Helpfulness

-Hoteliers are missing a huge opportunity to positively impact guests stay and increase guest engagement.
-More than 60% of respondents admitted to regularly relying on non-hotel sources for their in-destination queries.
-With that in mind, 72% of respondents highly value staff helpfulness, and say it directly impacts their satisfaction and experience.
+Hoteliers are missing a huge opportunity to positively impact guest stays and increase guest engagement.
+More than 60% of respondents to the Oracle survey admitted to regularly relying on non-hotel sources for their in-destination queries.
+With that in mind, 72% of respondents highly value staff helpfulness and say it directly impacts their satisfaction and experience.

 In-Stay Service Recovery

 While the request based service is a step in the right direction, hoteliers can better improve guest satisfaction scores through a deeper line of communication.
-Solutions like Helix by MicroMetrics focus on creating a comfortable space where guests can voice their underlying emotions in real-time, allowing staff to resolve any issues in-stay.
-Helix ensures every single guest leaves with memorable experiences and confidence that their voice was valued.
+Helix by MicroMetrics focuses on creating a comfortable space where guests can voice their underlying emotions in real-time, allowing staff to resolve any issues in-stay.
+Helix gives every guest a chance to voice their feedback directly to the hotel staff, ensuring that they leave with a memorable experience.

 Increase Guest Control

-Allowing guests increased control over their stay better guarantees high guest satisfaction scores — they know what they want, allow them the opportunity to make it happen.
+Allowing guests increased control over their stay better guarantees high guest satisfaction scores.
+Guests know what they want, all they need is the power to make it happen.

 Nearly 75% of guests use in-room entertainment, with over 25% saying it is a critical element to their overall hotel experience.
 Some hotels have begun expanding their in-room entertainment, to provide their guests with unique travel experiences.
 For example, Prizeotel in Hamburg city decorates each room with lamps that can play music over Bluetooth, and 32-inch flat screen TV’s.